Socrata unlocks government data for the public using Google Maps Gallery

 As a former government employee, I know firsthand that there is tons of valuable data locked away in databases and spreadsheets on government computers; data that may never see the light of day.
 Until recently there was no easy way for citizens to view, use and share that information.
 Now, technology is liberating data so organizations can use it in new ways.

-Google Maps Gallery to make it easier to discover and use public sector maps.
+Socrata publishes its geospatial datasets onto Google Maps Gallery to make it easier to discover and use public sector maps.
 Before using Maps Gallery, people would have to do separate online searches for different types of information, and hope that it was in a web-browser friendly format.
 Then they would have to visualize all the data points on a map.
 Now that we’ve added maps to Google Maps Gallery, users don’t need sophisticated technical skills to get to the data and make it actionable.
 They can more quickly find answers to their questions — such as, where should I open a restaurant? or which neighborhood should I move into? — then personalize the information to their needs, and make informed decisions.